Suspected herdsmen kidnap 5 in Anambra, 2 rescued

 The incident, Daily Sun gathered, happened along the Igbariam – Nando – Aguleri Road within the checkpoint area being manned by the Nigeria Security and Civil Defence Corp (NSCDC).

 “I escaped.
 My Aguleri brothers were captured by them.
 I don’t know if they were killed or not.
 Four men and one lady from Aguleri were taken away.
-There were shootings in the area but I escaped”, narrated the survivor who was panting while recording his voice clip.

-Confirming the ugly incident, the Police Public Relations Officer in the state, DSP Ikenga Tochukwu, said that two persons had been rescued even as the identity of the kidnappers was yet to be ascertained.
+There were shootings in the area, but I escaped,” narrated the survivor who was panting while recording his voice clipConfirming the ugly incident, the Police Public Relations Officer in the state, DSP Ikenga Tochukwu, said that two persons had been rescued even as the identities of the kidnappers were yet to be ascertained.”

-Tochukwu said: “It was a kidnap incident and it happened at night.
-Five persons were kidnapped but the operatives led by the DPO Otuocha quickly moved into action and rescued two persons.
-They are still in manhunt to rescue the other three.
-We are yet to identify those people that kidnapped them.”

 Leave a Reply